pratiktatmute94/AutomationProject/README.md

 # AutomationProject

-#this project is created for 11 sept batch
+This project is created for 11 sept batch